WHAT IS URINARY INCONTINENCE?

 ARE THERE ANY OTHER TYPES OF INCONTINENCE?

-- Combinations of both stress and urge continence is sometimes referred as “mixed incontinence”, which is common among women.
+- Combinations of both stress and urge continence is sometimes referred to as “mixed incontinence”, which is common among women.

 - Transient or temporary incontinence’s causing factors can e medications, urinary tract infections, mental impairment, restricted mobility and severe constipation, which can push against the urinary tract and obstruct outflow.